Welcome the Abomination

 “Move!
 This is no time to dawdle!”

-Both of them retreated backwards from the dangerous vines that continued to entangle its enemy relentlessly.
+Both of them retreated backward from the thorny vines that continued to entangle its enemy relentlessly.

 General Gravion pushed his horse forward towards oncoming danger to help his soldiers free.
 His sword flashed around him wildly, cutting down as many vines as possible.
 “Damn it, where are the magicians when we need it?!”

 “General!”
-An arrow cut through the air and lodges itself into a vine that creeped up from behind.
-Luckily for him, the archer was able to pin the vine before it latch itself onto the horse’s leg.
+An arrow cuts through the air and lodges itself into a vine that crept up from behind.
+Luckily for him, the archer was able to pin the vine before it latched onto the horse’s leg.
 “Please pull back!
-You’re life is important!”
+Your life is important!”

 “My life is equivalent to my soldiers.
 I am no better.
 Quickly help the others and help them fall back!”
-General Gravion spurred his horse forward and continued to help as many of his soldier’s escape.
+General Gravion spurred his horse forward and continued to help as many of his soldiers escaped.
 He was like a beacon that sparked the soldiers to rally together to help their comrades.

-I couldn’t help but watch with fascination at the power of the defensive magic was.
-The living carnivorous plant kept on eating and eating until their white petals were completely scarlet.
-When one was completely dyed in red, the petals shuddered and died.
+I couldn’t help but watch with fascination at the power of defensive magic.
+The living carnivorous plant kept on eating and eating until their white petals were scarlet.
+When one was wholly dyed in red, the leaves shuddered and died.
 A large bulbous seed burst out from the flower, spilling onto the ground.
-An humanoid plant creature stood up from its sticky cocoon.
-Same white and red color petals and design glowed on its green body.
+A humanoid plant creature stood up from its sticky cocoon.
+The same white and red color petals and design glowed on its green body.

 A hauntingly beautiful face opened up from the plant creature as it beamed up at the humans with a smile.

 “A-A-A Blood Dryad!”
 Someone screamed out in horror.